BoboTiG/pep-epub/README.md

 git clone --recursive git@github.com:BoboTiG/pep-epub.git
 ```

-## Conversion
+## Fetch, and Convert

-To convert original files, you will need `pandoc`.
+You will need `pandoc`.

-Just execute this script (it will convert or update existant files):
+Just execute this script, it will fetch updated PEPs, and do the EPUB conversion:

 ```bash
 bash script.sh [--all]